Chicago Aurora and Elgin Railroad: Origin (1899–1901)

 The first known attempt to create an electric railway between the metropolis of Chicago and the Fox Valley settlement of Aurora was in late 1891.
-By this time, passengers in Aurora and Elgin were served by steam engines.
+By this time, passengers in Aurora and Elgin were served by steam railways.
 Elgin was served by the Milwaukee Road, Geneva and West Chicago served by the Chicago and North Western Railway, St. Charles served by the Chicago Great Western, and Aurora was served by the Chicago, Burlington and Quincy (CB&Q).
 However, it was thought that an electric line would greatly facilitate interurban travel, as there would be no freight trains to slow passenger trains.
 A group of investors founded the Chicago & Aurora Interurban Railway with a $1 million investment.
 However, the railroad was unable to secure additional funds; it failed to meet an 1893 construction deadline and effectively ceased operation thereafter.
 A second attempt came two years later with the Chicago, Elgin & Aurora Electric Railway.
 Plans called for the railroad to run through Turner (now West Chicago), Wheaton, and Glen Ellyn.
 Like its predecessor, the railroad failed to acquire the necessary funds for construction.
 Yet another group incorporated the DuPage Interurban Electric Railway in 1897, but was met with a similar fate.